 Code Definition Social connections and fathers' social emotional health Fathers described various aspects of social and emotional health.
 For instance, it can be challenging to find social connections and support within their communities that they value and rely on in their fathering.
 In their wish to be the best role models they can be, fathers want to address their own social emotional needs better (e.g., managing strong feelings).
 Fathers aim to be the best version of themselves because of their children and in some cases expressed that this involves changing their thinking and behavior.
 Self-care Some fathers expressed the importance of taking care of themselves and that this is critical in their ability to take care of others.
 Fathers also understand that nurturing their relationship with their partners is important but this can conflict with desire to spend quality time with children.
 Limited available time due to working can affect fathers' ability to pursue independent hobbies and interests.
 Fathers' mental health (including substance use) Community partners noted that fathers need support with mental health and addiction or drug use (e.g., meth, alcohol) and that there are gaps in mental health services, which interferes with fathers caring for their families.
 Fathers acknowledged the need or desire for counseling or mental health support.
 Some fathers feel as though they have to build a strong exterior and express sadness, pain and mental illness in isolation.
 Separation, divorce, and incarceration are experiences where fathers feel anxiety, shame and frustration.
 Some fathers recognized that they need to face some of their own previous trauma.
 Personal resistance or a lack of readiness for these services can be barriers to accepting these mental health and AODA services.
 Receiving services Fathers that have had access to community resources such as self-development classes and public libraries can see the value and seek them out.
 Challenges such as distance to services or documentation and requirements (e.g., driver's licenses) present challenges to father's accessing human service programs.
 Some services, such as food or healthcare services, may not exist in some communities.
-Quality, affordable child care Fathers that have had access to community resources such as self-development classes and public libraries can see the value and seek them out.
-Challenges such as distance to services or documentation and requirements (e.g., driver's licenses) present challenges to father's accessing human service programs.
-Some services, such as food or healthcare services, may not exist in some communities.
+Quality, affordable child care Fathers do not always feel confident standing up for their views around child care arrangements.
+In addition, the crisis of limited access to affordable, quality child care leads to some child care arrangements that are costly, inconvenient and not always in the best interest of the family.